rnystrom/leadership/README.md

-# leadership
+# Leadership

-[WIP] My leadership thoughts, principals, and resources.
+[WIP] My thoughts, principles, and resources on leadership.